Tiagoquix/firefox-annoyances/README.md

       - Search engine name: `DuckDuckGo (no AI)`
       - URL with %s: `https://noai.duckduckgo.com/?q=%s`
       - Keyword: `@duckduckgo, @ddg, @ddgnoai`
     - Then, scroll up and set it as your default search engine.
-Be sure to untick the blue check mark of normal DDG to avoid confusion (you can also remove normal DDG completely).
+If you have normal DuckDuckGo as a search engine present on the list, be sure to untick its blue check mark to avoid confusion (you can also remove normal DuckDuckGo completely from the list).

 # Syntax explanation